I just wanted to be a rockstar…

 Whether it’s traveling to Guatemala and singing a song I wrote with hundreds of youth in Spanish, or watching a video of a group of teenagers singing one of my songs to their friend in the hospital dying of cancer, it all reminds me of what’s really important, and why I do what I do.
 I now know that I’m right where I belong.

 It doesn’t matter if millions of people are chanting my name.
 I know that now.
 What really matters is using our talents to bless others.

 And it’s you, the listener, that makes this all possible.
 As long as you’re listening, I’ll keep writing.
 I want to thank you for your support, because I couldn’t do this without you.

-If you would like to hear the most recent milestone of my journey, click here to listen to my most recent album, It Begins With You.
+If you would like to hear the most recent milestone of my journey, click here to listen to my most recent album, Just How I Am.